 Presentation: Enterprise Live Video Production, Tips and Tricks

 This session will focus on best practices for dealing with the "ever changing" nature of live video production.
 Each panel member will bring their "bag of tricks" for their top five items that all producers should be doing for live production in the enterprise.
 Live video production can be full of pit falls and unexpected changes and this session will give you the chance to learn from the folks who deal with all levels of live video production on a daily basis.

-Moderator: Eric Hards, Manager, Digital Media and Streaming, Lockheed Martin
+Moderator: Eric Hards, Manager, Enterprise Digital Media, Lockheed Martin